radius-project/docs/docs/content/reference/limitations.md

 ### Persistent volumes are not supported

-Persistent volumes, which provide the ability to mount an Azure Key Vault or an Azure File Share to a container, are not supported in the current version of Radius.
+Persistent volumes, which are required to mount an Azure Key Vault or an Azure File Share to a Radius container, are not supported in the current version of Radius.
 This will be addressed in a future release.

 ## Environments